benaston/NFeature/readme.md

 License & Copyright
 --------

 This software is released under the GNU Lesser GPL.
-It is Copright 2011, Ben Aston.
+It is Copyright 2011, Ben Aston.
 I may be contacted at ben@bj.ma.